vrokad/build-guide/topic/k2c-qli-build-ga/build_qsc_cli.rst

 .. note:: For information on software image names (``--image``), see the table *QSC-CLI Input Parameters* in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-241225194606/>`__.

-.. _section_x2k_vnf_w1c:

 Flash
 '''''''''

-.. note:: For the QSC CLI to detect the connected devices and flash the software builds, ensure that the Qualcomm Product Configuration Assistant Tool (PCAT) and Qualcomm USB Driver (QUD) are installed on the host machine.
+.. note:: For the QSC CLI to detect the connected devices and flash the software builds, ensure that the Qualcomm Product Configuration Assistant Tool (PCAT) and Qualcomm USB Driver (QUD) are installed on the host computer.
 Use the ``qpm-cli`` command to install PCAT and QUD:

    .. container:: nohighlight